future-haus/django-inbox/README.md

     'HOOKS_MODULE': None  # Supports post_message_get, pre_message_log_save, post_message_log_save, and post_message_to_logs
     'PROCESS_NEW_MESSAGES_LIMIT': 25,  # Default limit for processing new messages
-    'PROCESS_NEW_MESSAGE_LOGS_LIMIT': 25  # Default limit for processing new message logs }
+    'PROCESS_NEW_MESSAGE_LOGS_LIMIT': 25  # Default limit for processing new message logs 'PER_USER_MESSAGES_MAX_AGE': None,  # timedelta, Maximum age of a message for when it's available for maintenance cleanup 'PER_USER_MESSAGES_MIN_COUNT': None,  # integer, Used to bound max age if desired, only has an effect if max age is set 'PER_USER_MESSAGES_MAX_COUNT': None,  # integer, Maximum count used, when messages exceed this they are available for maintenance cleanup
+    'PER_USER_MESSAGES_MIN_AGE': None,  # timedelta, Used to bound max count, if desired, only has an effect if max count is set
+}
 ```

 Setting a `preference_default` medium to `None` disables it from being returned in the API or used as an option.
 Setting
 it to `False` means you want the UI to present it as "off" by default.

+The `PER_USER_MESSAGES_*` are used to control the growth of the Inbox Message and MessageLog.
+If your usage is one
+where a `User` viewing old Messages is unlikely, or not useful even if they can, then you may want to set limits to how
+long, or how many, are kept around.
+When setting the `PER_USER_MESSAGES_*` settings you don't have to use all four
+settings, you can use any of the following combinations:

+- max_age
+- max_age + min_count
+- max_age + min_count + max_count
+- max_age + min_count + max_count + min_age
+- max_age + max_count
+- max_age + max_count + min_age
+- max_count
+- max_count + min_age

+You can also leave them as None and no maintenance cleanup is ever done, retaining messages indefinitely.
+If a Message
+has a set message_id, it is left but marked as deleted so as to not show to the user and match the behavior
+of the other messages that are removed but left intact incase the message id is also being used as de-duplication.

 You can leave off `is_preference`, `use_preference`, and `preference_defaults` if you're good with the above defaults.
 The above example could look like this and get the same result: